dttutty/CS7313_Final_Project/README.md

 cd preprocess_data/
 python data_statistics.py
 ```
-Use the printed statistics to configure the NWI time encoder in models/modules.py.
-After this, you can use --time_encoder nwi during training.
+Use the printed statistics to configure the NWI time encoder in `models/modules.py`.
+After this, you can use `--time_encoder nwi` during training.

 ---